RichardLindeberg/RichardLindeberg.github.io/_posts/2016-09-20-Eventsourcing-Part-2.markdown

 }
 ```

-The constructor takes an enumerable of the corrent eventtypes.
+The constructor takes an enumerable of the current event types.
 For each event it builds the state by calling ApplyChange
 Apply casts to dynamic so that the correct When function gets called.
-I have an When function for each and eventtype I Expect.
+I have an When function for each and event type I Expect.
 The When function is the function that sets all the properties.
 Of course you could use something fancier then dynamics to make sure the right when function gets called.
 There are plenty of examples out there that uses reflection and so on, you might wanna use that in production.

-I tend to follow aggregateroot thinking, or atleast my understanding of it.
-So my object has the following critierias:
+I tend to follow aggregate root thinking, or at least my understanding of it.
+So my object has the following criterias:

 * It can only operate on itself, does only know about it self
 * It must protect it self from ending up in the wrong state.